symfony/symfony-docs/components/uid.rst

 When using built-in Doctrine repository methods (e.g. ``findOneBy()``), Doctrine knows how to convert these UUID types to build the SQL query (e.g. ``->findOneBy(['user' => $user->getUuid()])``).
-However, when using DQL queries or building the query yourself, you'll need to set ``uuid`` as the type of the UUID parameters::
+However, when using DQL queries or building the query yourself, you will need to set ``uuid`` as the type of the UUID parameters::

     // src/Repository/ProductRepository.php